Viktor Gísli Hallgrímsson

 Viktor Gísli Hallgrímsson (born 24 July 2000) is an Icelandic handball player for FC Barcelona and the Icelandic national team.

 He represented Iceland at the 2020 European Men's Handball Championship, and in the 2021 World Men's Handball Championship.
-He's one of the best goalkeepers in his generation.
+He is considered one of the best goalkeepers in his generation.

+At the 2026 European Men's Handball Championship he finished 4th with Iceland, losing to Denmark in the semifinal and Croatia in the third-place playoff.
+He had the third most saves at the tournament behind Denmark's Emil Nielsen and Germany's Andreas Wolff.